yanghengtang/tp/docs/UserGuide.md

 1. Copy the file to the folder you want to use as the _home folder_ for your MediConnect.

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar mediconnect.jar` command to run the application.<br>
+1. Open a command terminal, `cd` into the folder you put the jar file in

+1. Use the `java -jar mediconnect.jar` command to run the application.<br>

+    The commands you give should look similar to what is shown below:
    ![Terminal](images/terminalcommand.png)

     A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>